 \subsection{Classical correlation}

-To compute bipartite reduced density matrices between any two sites, $i$ and $j$, we require to evaluate magnetizations and long-range classical correlators.
+To compute bipartite reduced density matrices between any two sites, $i$ and $j$, we require an evaluation of magnetizations and long-range classical correlators.
 Suppose, the ground state of the system is $ |\wp_{0} \rangle$.
 The magnetizations at the site $i$ are defined as

-with $\alpha = x, y, z$ while the correlation functions (correlators) between spins $i$ and $j$ can be represented as
+with $\alpha = x, y, z$, while the correlation functions (correlators) between spins $i$ and $j$ can be represented as

 where $\alpha, \beta = x,y,z$.
-Since we are dealing with the ground state of a Hermitian Hamiltonian, the magnetization in the $y$-direction, $m^y$ and correlators, $\mathcal{C}^{x y}$, $\mathcal{C}^{y x}$, $\mathcal{C}^{y z}$ and $\mathcal{C}^{z y}$ vanish.
+Since we are dealing with the ground state of a Hermitian Hamiltonian, the magnetization in the $y$ direction $m^y$ and correlators $\mathcal{C}^{x y}$, $\mathcal{C}^{y x}$, $\mathcal{C}^{y z}$, and $\mathcal{C}^{z y}$ vanish.
 To compute other correlators, let us define two operators,

 and by using Jordan-Wigner transformations, magnetizations and classical correlators (CC) can be written in terms of $\mathcal{A}_{i}$ and $\mathcal{B}_{i}$ as

 and \\